Windfisch/rust-assert-no-alloc/README.md

 This crate provides a custom allocator that allows to temporarily disable memory (de)allocations for a thread.
-If a (de)allocation is attempted anyway, the program will panic.
+If a (de)allocation is attempted anyway, the program will abort or print a warning.

 It uses thread local storage for the "disabled-flag/counter", and thus should be thread safe, if the underlying allocator (currently hard-coded